How to Collaborate with Influencers – and When to Let Them Go

 1. Don’t ghost your influencers.

 Not only is it unfair to your influencers to never hear from you again, but it’s just unprofessional.
-As difficult as it can be to end an influencer collaboration, the right answer is never to ghost your influencers without an explanation.
+As difficult as it can be to end an influencer collaboration, it is never a good idea to ghost your influencers without an explanation.

 2. Never react if the influencer lashes out (privately or publicly).

-Getting defensive will just pour gasoline on a fire.
+Getting defensive will pour gasoline on a fire.
 Remain calm and professional.
-If you’re concerned that a creator has (or intends to) malign you or your brand publicly, you should consult your legal team to understand your options or report cyberbullying to the appropriate platform moderators.
+Suppose you’re concerned that a creator has (or intends to) accuse you or your brand publicly.
+In that case, you should consult your legal team to understand your options or report cyberbullying to the appropriate platform moderators.

-Some creators actually learn to improve their performance or “settle in” to their voice over time.
+Some creators learn to improve their performance or “settle into” their voice over time.
 Also, your program goals could change one day.

 Either way, you may find yourself in the position of recruiting influencers that you’ve fired in the past.
 If you’ve burned your bridges, then you’ll be in a bind.
 But if you parted ways respectfully, then that creator may be more than happy to rebuild that relationship.